 You need to be at least 7 years old AND comfortable with riding an attraction without your group in order to use a Single Rider Line

 SO – if you are over the age of 7 and are totally okay sitting next to strangers (which I love, especially if they are first-time riders!)
 Single Rider lines are a fantastic option to help you get more attractions done with minimal waits.

 When should you use a Single Rider Line?

-Single Rider lines can make sense in a lot of instances, and we recommend you consider using them whenever possible.
+We think Single Rider lines can make sense in a lot of instances, and we recommend you consider using them whenever possible.

-Expedition Everest is fantastic if you want to get multiple rides on this popular roller coaster OR if you want to save a FastPass+ for one of the Pandora attractions
+- Expedition Everest Single Rider Line is fantastic if you want to get multiple rides on this popular roller coaster OR if you wish to save a Genie+ reservation for something else.

-Rock ‘n’ Roller Coaster Single Rider is usually faster than Standby, but it seems to run the least efficiently.
+- Rock ‘n’ Roller Coaster Single Rider is still faster than Standby, but it seems to run the least efficiently.
 This isn’t always the case, but it sometimes can be.